Laurie Allyn: Early life and career

 Allyn was born into a musical family and raised in Waco, Texas.
 Upon coming of age in the mid-1950s, Allyn began to pursue a career as a singer, initially performing with local groups in the Waco area.

 She soon relocated to the St. Louis, Missouri area.
 While performing at events near Scott Air Force Base, Allyn auditioned for songwriter Tommy Wolf and began performing as house singer at the nightclub The Crystal Palace, owned by Fran Landesman, with Wolf accompanying Allyn on piano.
 Allyn was the first singer to perform Landesman and Wolf's song "Spring Can Really Hang You Up the Most" in public; the song would later become a standard recorded by many artists.

 In 1954, Allyn was hired and brought to Chicago to work as house singer at the nightclub The Cloister Inn.
-While working at the Cloister Inn, she met singer Tony Bennett for a breakfast date, and discussed her then-piano player, Ralph Sharon, with him.
+While working at the Cloister Inn, she met singer Tony Bennett for a breakfast date, and discussed her then-accompanist, Ralph Sharon, with him.
 The conversation led Bennett to hire the pianist away from her.
 Ralph Sharon would go on to perform with Bennett for over forty years.

 By 1956, Allyn had retired from performing, and had married Bill Doherty, part owner of the nightclub The Black Orchid.
 In 1957, Allyn was performing again at the nightclub The Nocturne, where the Chicago Tribune reported on the popularity of her "throaty, seated-on-a-piano, moody Julie London-ish" live performances.